 This Duckweed Inquiry Lab is Fun and Engaging!

-There’s a huge push to move toward more inquiry biology labs.
+There’s a huge push to move toward more inquiry biology lab activities.
 I’m glad for that, because it’s definitely more interesting for students and teachers both.

 It’s a win-win situation when you can run a biology inquiry lab that is engaging and also uses easy-to-find materials and isn’t very complicated.
 I like using simple living organisms when I can.
 Early in the school year, when we’re working on scientific method, I like to use this Duckweed Inquiry Lab.